timescale/docs/timescaledb/getting-started/access-timescaledb.md

 ```

 <highlight type="tip">
-Because the URL provided in the Timescale Forge interface does not supply the
+Because the URL provided in the Timescale Cloud interface does not supply the
 password, you will be prompted for the password in order to finish authenticating.

 If you want to save yourself time, you can add the password to the URL by adding